RaspberryPiFoundation/scratch-curriculum/en-GB/archery/index.md

 	![screenshot](images/archery-stop.png)

 + Test your project again.
-This time, your arrow should move __until you press the space bar__.
+This time, your arrow should stop moving __when the space bar is pressed__.

 + Animate your arrow, so that it looks like it's moving towards the target.